cdominik/cdlatex/README.md

 download this file, add it to your load-path.

 ## Manual
-There is no manual for CDLaTeX, but here is the quick look for the commentary section of the Emacs Lisp file, it contains a decent description.
+There is no manual for CDLaTeX, but here is the quick look at the commentary section of the Emacs Lisp file, it contains a decent description.

 ### Turn on CDLaTeX